Corsair

 Jam-free version of the UAC build.
 A little more friendly to play thanks to simpler weapons, but with more of its firepower in energy weapons and no double-tap potential, burst DPS suffers.

 A slow, long-range mech with quad AMS.
-Definitely a map-specific pick, strong as a specialist, but vulnerable to highly mobile enemies and difficult in standard quick play.
-Very high mounts make this one of the best peeking mechs in the game.
-If you find the ERLLs are too hot or unnecessarily long-ranged for quick play, swap them to standard LLs.
+Strong as a specialist, but vulnerable to highly mobile enemies in standard quick play.
+High mounts make this one of the best peeking mechs in the game.
+If you find the ERLLs are too hot or unnecessarily long-ranged for quick play, swap them out for standard LLs or play the non-AMS build.

 Maximizes pinpoint, front-loaded damage.
 Excellent mounts and a nasty pinpoint alpha let this mech rapidly knock chunks off opponents, but it runs hot, so it also drops AMS for more heat sinks.
 Alpha twice, then switch to the AC10s only if you need to sustain fire.